wko27/blog/_daily/2021-11-12-Conference.md

 * played the volcano level of Robinson Crusoe
   * lost because on the last action, out of four mystery cards, we drew all creature cards
   * this immediately kills the Brian ...
-* head home to watch finale of season 1 of Money Heist
+* stayed up late finishing the Gods of Blood and Powder trilogy

 LEARNINGS:
 * Sunjay's debate skills live